How to get my home ready for inspection

 2. Make sure there is easy access to areas that will be inspected.

-The inspector is going to check the basement, crawl space, and attic.
+The inspector will check the basement, crawl space, and attic.
 She will look in the cabinets under the sinks to check for leaks.
 Remove any clutter that is in the way of getting to these areas.
 Is your attic access pull-down stairs in a closet?
 Emptying it is probably a good idea.
-If a space is not accessible, that is going to throw up warning signs you don’t want.
+If a space is not accessible, that will throw up warning signs you don’t want.

 3. Remove and replace blown-out light bulbs.

 Replace any burned-out light bulbs both in and outside the house.
-A burned-out light bulb is going to require that the inspector check to make sure it isn’t a problem with the fixture.
-If may not want to take the time to troubleshoot and tag it as a possible issue.
+A burned-out light bulb will require that the inspector check to make sure it isn’t a problem with the fixture if may not want to take the time to troubleshoot and tag it as a possible issue.

 4. Make sure your breaker box is easy to read.